SanAndreaP/HytaleSprinklers/README.md

 ## Features

 You can craft them at the Farmer's Workbench, after upgrading it to at least tier 5.
-Each variant will water tilled soil within a specified range in a diamond pattern (also called "taxicab/manhattan distance").
+Each variant will water tilled soil within a specified range in a square (since 1.1.0) ~~(pre-1.1.0: diamond pattern (also called "taxicab/manhattan distance")~~.

 The following variants are available: